SAP-samples/hana-shine-xsa/exercises/exercise07/README.md

 6. The deployment starts and within a few minutes the complete application gets deployed.
 7. After deployment run the command `cf apps` to see all the deployed apps.
 8. Run command `cf apps` to see all the backing service instances created.
 9. Copy the url for the app shine-web and paste it in browser.
+Alternatively or additionally, you can now also go back to your SAP Cloud Platform cockpit, refresh and you will see your deployed applications there.
+Under the service `shine-web` you will see the same URL which you can also open directly from there.
 ![Alt text](./images/CF_Apps.jpg "CF Apps")
 10. Login to this url with the SAP Cloud Platform User ID and Password.